patryk151900/dotfiles/.vim/readme.md

 - C-Whjkl		navigation

 # vimdiff comparing files
 - diffthis		on file to mark file for diff, the same on anoter file
 - diffoff		to end diff
+- set scrollbind=on			binds scrolling
 - dif			diffupdate - to refresh diff
 - [c			previous change
 - ]c			next change